Injac/AuthServer/README.md

 * Can Issue API keys and tokens
 * Access to AUTH-Server and API based on Token, Secret and Domain or IP
 * Seperates system API from user API
+* Request Throttling based on WebApiThrottle

+## How to make it work

+Basic settings have to be made within the settings dialog (Properties) of the AuthService role located within the ExGripAuthServer project.